RenuIswarya11/Profile-Page/README.md

-# My Profile Portfolio
+# My Profile Page

-This is my personal portfolio website built with HTML and CSS.
+This is my profile page built with HTML and CSS.
 It showcases my skills, education, experience, and projects.

 ## Sections